jcmartins/proposal/design/474-filters.md

 ### Not backward compatible options

 We could introduce Runtime `eval` into Go using a library like [apaxa-go/eval](https://github.com/apaxa-go/eval).
-However, we don't believe that forcing users to learn Golang's syntax or exposing raw Go structs to users is a good user experience.
+However, evaluating arbitary code is a non-starter.
 There's a decent amount of common ground between govaluate and Ruby eval that allows people to compose fairly sophisticated boolean expressions to allow or deny events based on them.
-Furthermore, we can introduce more complex functionality into the filter statements at a later time.
+Govaluate also provides the ability to allow function execution lending itself to more functionality later.

 ## Compatibility